deavid/lprfl/src/014C_func_args.md

  pi: 3.1415926540880768 (1000000000 steps)
 ```

-It's important to run this with "--release" or it will take a bit too long to compute.
+It's important to run this with `--release` or it will take a bit too long to compute.

-Also, it's always mesmerizing to see how more and more digits are getting "stuck in" as the number of steps grows.
+Also, it's always mesmerizing to see how more and more digits
+are getting *"stuck in"* as the number of steps grows.

-I think this variation should be self explanatory with maybe the exception of this line:
+I think this variation should be self-explanatory with maybe
+the exception to this line:

 ```rust
        let steps = i64::pow(10, n);
 ```

-This computes "steps = 10n", that is, the power of 10 raised to the "n".
-For this we use the function pow that exists inside the "i64" type.
-The double colon operator "a::b" is used to access the functions inside other libraries (or any content in fact).
+This computes \\(steps = 10^n\\), that is, the power of 10 raised to the "n".
+For this we use the function pow that exists inside the `i64` type.
+The double colon operator `a::b` is used to access the functions inside other
+libraries (or any content in fact).

 Note that this function pow accepts two numbers as input and returns a number.